Request Appointment

 Make sure your child is brushing correctly – this means that they should brush their teeth in a circular motion (not back & forth) using an extra soft toothbrush not to damage or irritate the wires of the braces.
 Make sure you remind them where possible throughout the day!

 If your child is brushing as recommended by the orthodontist and there are still food particles left on their braces, you can use a mouthwash once or twice a day to help remove them.
-Mouthwashes should only be used after brushing all teeth – unless they contain fluoride (which helps rebuild enamel) because it's important not to swallow any mouthwash containing fluoride until after lunchtime!

 Avoid Sticky Foods like Gummy Bears